II. USING ANTIBIOTICS AND CHEMICAL AGENTS TO CONTROL BACTERIA

 USING ANTIBIOTICS AND CHEMICAL AGENTS TO CONTROL BACTERIA

-C. Ways in which Bacteria May Resist Our Control Agents
+C. Ways in which Bacteria May Resist Chemical Control Agents

 Some opportunistic pathogens, such as Pseudomonas aeruginosa, Mycobacterium tuberculosis, and Enterococcus species, have low-permeability membrane barriers and are thereby intrinsically resistant to many antibiotics.
-Most bacteria, however, become resistant to antibiotics as a result of mutation or genetic recombination.
+Most bacteria, however, become resistant to antibiotics as a result of mutation or horizontal gene transfer.
 Mutation (def) in bacterial DNA can alter the order of nucleotide bases in a gene and alter that gene product.
-Genetic recombination (def) can alter or add bacterial genes, again altering the bacterium's gene products.
+Horizontal gene transfer (def) can alter or add bacterial genes, again altering the bacterium's gene products.
 See function of DNA.

-Most bacteria, become resistant to antibiotics by way of one or more of the following mechanisms that are coded for by genes in the nucleoid (def) or in plasmids (def):
+Most bacteria, become resistant to antibiotics by way of one or more of the following mechanisms that are coded for by genes in the bacterial chromosome or in plasmids (def):

 1. Producing an enzyme capable of inactivating the antibiotic;